Toussaint-Guillaume Picquet de la Motte

-Count Toussaint-Guillaume Picquet de la Motte, also known as La Motte-Picquet (born 1 November 1720 in Rennes; died 10 June 1791 in Brest) was a French Navy officer and admiral.
-Over a career spanning 50 years, he served under Louis XV and Louis XVI and took part in 34 campaigns.
-He fought in the Seven Years' War and in the Naval battles of the American Revolutionary War, earning the ranks of Commandeur in the Order of Saint Louis in 1780, and of Grand Cross in 1784.
+Lieutenant général des armées navales Toussaint-Guillaume Picquet de la Motte (1 November 1720 – 10 June 1791) was a French Navy officer.
+Over a career spanning 50 years, he served under Louis XV and Louis XVI and took part in 34 military engagements.
+He fought in the Seven Years' War and the American Revolutionary War, earning the ranks of Commandeur in the Order of Saint Louis in 1780, and of Grand Cross in 1784.
 He died during the French Revolution.

-Biography

-Early life
+Early life and naval career

-La Motte-Picquet joined the Gardes de la Marine in Brest on 11 July 1735, then aged 15.
+Toussaint-Guillaume Picquet de la Motte was born on 1 November 1720 in Rennes, France.
+He joined the Gardes de la Marine in Brest on 11 July 1735, then aged 15.
 Two years later, he served on the frigate Vénus in a campaign against the Barbary corsairs of Salé.
 On 1 January 1743, he rose to sous-brigadier des gardes de la marine, and then to aide d'artillerie on 10 December, after serving in two campaigns in the English Channel and off Ireland on Mercure, under Dubois de La Motte, in a squadron under Roquefeuil.

 In January 1745, during the War of the Austrian Succession, after having conducted nine campaigns off Morocco, in the Baltic Sea and in the Caribbean, he transferred on the frigate Renommée, under Captain Guy François de Kersaint.
-On 6 February 1745, Renommée departed Brest to ferry despatches to Louisbourg, then blockaded by the British.
-Taking advantage of the fog and the ice that hindered the British cruisers, the frigate managed to anchor at Baie des Castors, where she still had to fight off several smaller British ships.
+On 6 February 1745, Renommée departed Brest to ferry despatches to Louisbourg, then blockaded by the Royal Navy.
+Taking advantage of the fog and the ice that hindered the British, the frigate managed to anchor at Baie des Castors, where she fought off several smaller British ships.
 On 16 June 1746, on her third trip from Canada, Renommée met a British squadron under Admiral George Anson.
 In the ensuing battle, Kersaint was gravely wounded and La Motte-Picquet took command, managing to escape to Port-Louis.
 La Motte-Picquet himself had his cheek cut away by a cannonball.

-On 24 February 1784, La Motte-Picquet departed Brest as first officer on the 24-gun frigate Cumberland, under Captain Mézédern, bound for Ile de France and Ile Bourbon.
-After calling A Coruña, Cumberland encountered a British 36-gun frigate, leading to an inconclusive battle where she lost 25 killed or wounded.
+On 24 February 1748, La Motte-Picquet departed Brest as first officer on the 24-gun frigate Cumberland, under Captain Mézédern, bound for Ile de France and Ile Bourbon.
+After calling A Coruña, Cumberland encountered a British 36-gun frigate, leading to an inconclusive battle where the French lost 25 killed or wounded.
 After a 122-day travel, Cumberland reached Bourbon, and then Ile de France.
 From there, she departed for a cruise off India on 20 October 1748.
 Peace being restored in October 1748 with the Treaty of Aix-la-Chapelle, La Motte-Picquet cruised in the Caribbean, in the Atlantic and the Indian Ocean.
 In 1754, he rose to the rank of Lieutenant de Vaisseau.